 (C) The actuary must have a designation of Fellow of the Casualty Actuarial Society (FCAS), or be a member of the American Academy of Actuaries (MAAA), or be a member of the Society of Actuaries who is qualified to sign a statement of actuarial opinion on loss reserves.

-(4) The qualified actuary or his/her employing actuarial firm shall maintain a minimum of million) of professional liability and errors and omissions insurance coverage.
+(4) The qualified actuary or his/her employing actuarial firm shall maintain a minimum of one million dollars ($1,000,000) of professional liability and errors and omissions insurance coverage.
 Evidence of this coverage and limits must be submitted as a part of the actuarial study.

-(5) Group self-insurers shall not be required to file an actuarial study or actuarial summary in years when their current year filed Self-Insurer's Annual Report reports either: (A) (10) or fewer open claims, or (B) less than ($1,000,000) of total estimated future liabilities.
+(5) Group self-insurers shall not be required to file an actuarial study or actuarial summary in years when their current year filed Self-Insurer's Annual Report reports either: (A) ten (10) or fewer open claims, or (B) less than one million dollars ($1,000,000) of total estimated future liabilities.

 (b) The actuarial study shall identify the group self-insurer's losses at the undiscounted ‘expected level’ also commonly known as the undiscounted ‘actuarial central estimate’ including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) and case reserves.
 The expected losses shall be reported at both the gross and net amounts of excess insurance values.
 Included with the actuarial study shall be a separate page or pages with the following information for each program year reported on the Self-Insurer's Annual Report: